openPMD/openPMD-standard/EXT_ED-PIC.md

                        Also, when a particle exits the simulation box, its identifying integer should not be reassigned to a new particle.
-    - must have `weightingPower = 0`
+    - advice to implementors: must have `weightingPower = 0`

   - `boundElectrons`
     - type: *(float)*
     - description: number of bound electrons of an ion/atom;
                    to provide information to atomic physics algorithms
-    - must have `weightingPower = 1`
+    - advice to implementors: must have `weightingPower = 1`

   - `protonNumber`
     - type: *(float)*
     - description: the atomic number Z of an ion/atom;
                    to provide information to atomic physics algorithms
-    - must have `weightingPower = 1`
+    - advice to implementors: must have `weightingPower = 1`

   - `neutronNumber`
     - type: *(float)*
     - description: the neutron number N = the mass number A - the atomic number Z of an ion/atom;
                    to provide information to atomic physics algorithms
-    - must have `weightingPower = 1`
+    - advice to implementors: must have `weightingPower = 1`

-  - future extensions: it might be convenient to add an attribute which electron species shall be used as a "target" for newly created free electrons from ionization methods